jdmar3/inls718/syllabus/index.md

 All of your assignments will be submitted using the assignments feature in Sakai.

-All written assignments will be uploaded in PDF format.
+All written assignments will be uploaded in PDF format or submitted using the text interface in Sakai.

+*Final deliverables must be uploaded in PDF.*

-DOCX or other formats will not be accepted.
+**DOCX or other formats will not be accepted.**

 You will use the following format in uploading your files:

-`SURNAME-REVERSE_ORDER_DATE-ASSIGNMENT_NUMBER-ASSIGNMENT_PART-SHORT_DESCRIPTION.FILE_EXTENSION`
+`SURNAME-REVERSE_ORDER_DATE-ASSIGNMENT-SHORT_DESCRIPTION-DELIVERABLE.FILE_EXTENSION`

 For example:

-`Martin-20160830-Assignment1-Part2-Analysis_final.pdf`
+`Martin-20160815-Observation-Description-intermediate.pdf`

+`Martin-20160830-Observation-Analysis-final.pdf`

 {{[Information about individual assignments is listed here](/assignments/) | prepend: site.baseurl | prepend: site.url }}.